dEAduction/dEAduction/CONTRIBUTING_V2.md

     return 1 if n == 1 else n * factorial(n - 1)
 ```

-Non function or method annotations *may* be provided.

 ### Function and methods docstrings

 All functions and methods *must* be documented: you *must* provide a